 Parents/ carers play a crucial role in determining the success of this support.
 Please do inform the class teacher if there are any issues affecting your child.

 At St. Michael’s we firmly believe in providing the both the academic and social support for pupils.
 We recognise that there are times when additional support and intervention strategies may be required to ease anxieties and stresses that a small minority of pupils may be experiencing.
-We have assigned Teaching Assistants who support the well-being of pupils and one is ELSA qualified.
+We have assigned Teaching Assistants who support the well-being of pupils.